Sure Dividend

 Competitive Advantages

 Lincoln, like other insurance companies, doesn’t possess much of a competitive advantage.
-Insurance products are highly commoditized, so it is difficult for entrants to create and sustain any sort of advantage, given customers are generally shopping on price.
+Insurance products are highly commoditized, so it is difficult for entrants to create and sustain any sort of advantage, given that customers generally shop on price.

 Dividend Analysis